rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.4.md

 ## DB Migration

 Rundeck now uses the [Database Migration plugin](http://grails-plugins.github.io/grails-database-migration/3.0.x/index.html) to manage database changes which provides structure and process to database schema changes.
 Previously, database changes were applied when the `dataSource.dbCreate` property located in the _rundeck-config.properties_ was set to `update`.
-This property should be set to `none` moving forward.
+This property should be set to `none` moving forward (or removed).
 In addition, the property `grails.plugin.databasemigration.updateOnStart` should be set to `true` moving forward from 3.4.0.

 _Upgrading from to Rundeck 3.4.0 from previous Rundeck Version &lt; 3.3.5_